apache/hadoop/hadoop-yarn-project/hadoop-yarn/hadoop-yarn-site/src/site/markdown/TimelineServiceV2.md

 ### <a name="Current_Status"></a>Current Status and Future Plans

-YARN Timeline Service v.2 is currently in alpha ("alpha 1").
-It is very much work in progress, and many things can and will change rapidly.
-Users must enable Timeline Service v.2 only on a test or experimental cluster to test the feature.
+YARN Timeline Service v.2 is currently in alpha ("alpha 2").
+It is a work in progress, and many things can and will change rapidly.

-Most importantly, **security is not enabled**.
-Do not set up or use Timeline Service v.2 until security is implemented if security is a requirement.

 A complete end-to-end flow of writes and reads is functional, with Apache HBase as the backend.
 You should be able to start generating data.
 When enabled, all YARN-generic events are